anhkhoido/anhkhoido/README.md

 - 👋 Hi, I’m @anhkhoido.
 My first name is Anh Khoi.
-- 👀 I’m interested in Computer Programming, fitness, literature, and so much more!
+- 👀 I’m interested in Computer Programming and fitness.
+I study Muay Thai and Brazilian Jiu-Jitsu.
 - 🌱 I’m currently learning Python and Kotlin
 - 💞️ I’m looking to collaborate on Spring MVC and Spring Boot projects.
 - 📫 How to reach me : This page.